-For day-trips, I highly recommend wearing a pair of adjustable-fit water shoes to protect your feet.
+Adjustable-fit water shoes are a necessity to protect your feet while exploring and taking tours.
 Many sites have extremely sharp rocks and most people who don’t wear them will leave with cuts and scrapes.

 If you are interested in kayaking, a fair price is about 100 Baht per hour.
 If you’re paying any more, you are probably getting ripped off.
 Remember, bartering is common and not rude!